naher94/rehanbutt.com/about.md

       </div>
       <h3>Experience Designer・YinzCam</h3>
       <p class="date">May 2016・May 2017</p>
-      <p class="description">Lead new product efforts for better fan engagement, working with clients such as the NBA and NFL pushing their missions forward.
+      <p class="description">Lead new product efforts for better fan engagement, worked with clients such as the NBA and NFL pushing their missions forward.
 Lead both consumer and enterprise applications for use by the NBA, NFL & AFL including project with an AR and VR focus and in-stadium wayfinding.</p>
     </div>
     <div class="work-item">
       <h3>UI/UX Design Intern・YinzCam</h3>
       <p class="date">November 2015・May 2016</p>
-      <p class="description">Evaluated the current app experiences and designed enhancements across products consumer facing and enterprise applications.</p>
+      <p class="description">Evaluated the current app experiences and designed enhancements across consumer facing products and enterprise applications.</p>
     </div>
     <div class="work-item">
       <h3>Head Teaching Assistant・Intro to Digital Media</h3>